 Most suicides are related to psychiatric disease, with depression, substance abuse, and psychosis being the most relevant risk factors.
 San Francisco Suicide Prevention (SFSP) is the oldest community-based telephone crisis center in the United States, answering an average of 200 calls daily.
 In addition to the crisis hotlines, SFSP has youth education, outreach programs, and grief support groups.

 Increased interest and efforts in supporting individuals who interact with the criminal justice system has led to the expansion of Felton’s Justice Services Division.
 Our programs are aimed at ensuring the continuum of care for the justice-involved population as they re-enter society.

-- Mild to Moderate (M2M) Reentry Case Management Service Team
+- Mission to Motivate (M2M) Reentry Case Management Service Team

 - Success Moving from Incarceration (SMI) Reentry Case Management Service Team